adminwebkit/adminwebkit/README.md

 # adminwebkit
-Responsive control panel and admin template built on top of Bootstrap 4.
+Responsive admin panel built on top of Bootstrap 4.